celebrity

 Australian basketball legend Lauren Jackson previously told Mamamia's daily news podcast, The Quicky, about her struggles after a devastating knee injury prematurely felled her career in 2016.

-"I also had a lot of things from that point for about a three-month period that I had to deal with, which was getting my knee right — I had to have a half knee replacement — I had to get off all the medication that I was on, and completely restart my life.
+"I had to get off all the medication that I was on [from a knee replacement], and completely restart my life.
 I was a 30 something-year-old walking into life completely untrained, unskilled and dealing with a whole lot of baggage."

-That emptiness is common among newly retired athletes.
-As sports psychologist Dr Matthew Pink explained to Mamamia it can be a sign of something called 'identity foreclosure', in which a person becomes too singular in their sense of self.
+Sports psychologist Dr Matthew Pink explained to Mamamia that this crisis is called 'identity foreclosure', in which a person becomes too singular in their sense of self.

 Stephanie Rice, for example, was so eager to reclaim her identity as an athlete that, after leaving swimming, she briefly flirted with the idea of becoming a professional tennis player.